Safely Control Lawn and Garden Pests

 - Identification number:

-OTTAWA - As the first flowers start to blossom with the warmer weather, many Canadians are beginning to get their gardens ready.
-If you have a lawn or garden, preventing weeds and other pests is the best approach to maintaining a healthy yard.
+April showers bring May flowers (and lots of weeds too).
+If you have a lawn and/or garden, preventing weeds and other pests is the best approach to maintaining a healthy yard.

-If you choose to use a pesticide to control weed or pest problems, it is important to always follow the label directions.
-You can use Health Canada’s online search to check for the most recent product information.
-You can also check the new pesticide label search mobile app.
-As always, remember to also follow any provincial or municipal restrictions that may apply to specific products.
+If you choose to use a pesticide to control a pest problem, it is important to always use them safely by following the label directions.
+To check for the most recent product information, use Health Canada's new pesticide label search mobile app.

 What you should do